tier4/AutowareArchitectureProposal.proj/Sensing.md

 # Overview

 For autonomous driving, a vehicle needs to know an environment surrounding itself.
-A sensing stack has a role to correct the environment information and form it appropriately.
+A sensing stack has a role to collect the environment information and form it appropriately.

 # Use Cases